Located on Florida’s east coast, Port Canaveral is the closest cruise port to Orlando and its world-class theme parks and entertainment options.

-And of course, you’re only an hour’s drive away from all the Walt Disney World Theme Parks (Magic Kingdom, Animal Kingdom, EPCOT, Hollywood Studios, and Disney Springs), Legoland Florida, and Universal Orlando (Universal Studios, Islands of Adventures, and City Walk).
+And, of course, you’re only an hour’s drive from all the Walt Disney World theme parks (Magic Kingdom, Animal Kingdom, EPCOT, Hollywood Studios, and Disney Springs), Legoland Florida, and Universal Orlando (Universal Studios, Islands of Adventure, and City Walk).

 Best Sail Away Spot at Port Canaveral

-Port Canaveral has taken this into consideration by constructing the Jetty Park and Pier, which is located just east of the port area along the seafront.
+Port Canaveral has taken this into consideration by constructing the Jetty Park and Pier, located just east of the port area along the seafront.

-You’ll find plenty of parking, sandy beaches, a bar & grill, and a long pier jutting out into the Atlantic Ocean (which is the perfect spot to watch sail away).
+You’ll also find parking areas, a bar and grill, and a long pier jutting out into the Atlantic Ocean, which is the perfect spot to watch cruise ships sail away.